 - Heavy rich creamy sauces and dishes

-- Flower products including bread, pasta, tortillas, bagels, muffins, croissants
+- Flour products including bread, pasta, tortillas, bagels, muffins and croissants

 - Sweets such as candy, cake, cookies, pastries, pie, tarts

 - Meat and dairy including cheese, milk, ice cream, creamer, cottage cheese, yogurt, sour cream, cream cheese, whip cream

 - Bananas, avocado, dates, coconut, soy, nuts, oils

 Pitta is composed of agni (fire) and aap (water) with the gunas (qualities) of sneha (unctuous), teekshna (penetrating), ushna (hot), laghu (light),visra (viscous) and sara (fluid).
 Physiologically, pitta regulates metabolism, digestion, liver function, hunger, thirst, visual perception, skin complexion and valor.
 If pitta becomes elevated in the body, symptoms may include increased body temperature, hot flashes, red inflamed eyes, red inflamed mouth or gums, heart burn, acid reflux, skin rashes, acne, inflammation, loose stools, burning urine, fever, irritability, anger and aggression.
 Ayurveda recommends restricting the following foods to balance and reduce improperly elevated levels of Pitta in the body and mind.

 - Nightshades: tomatoes, bell peppers, eggplant, chilies, potatoes